 Montek Singh, University of North Carolina at Chapel Hill, USA

-Christos Sotiriou, University of Crete, Greece
+Christos Sotiriou, University of Thessaly, Greece

 Jens Sparso, Technical University of Denmark, Denmark